opengeospatial/ogcapi-environmental-data-retrieval/Implementations.md

 - [Example Client](https://data-api.mdl.nws.noaa.gov/EDR-CLIENT-API)

 Server description: implemented using `pygeoapi` to provide a visual interface client.
- Supports position, area, and cube queries.
-Provides schema support for CoverageJSON, JSON, text, XML (IWXXM), and GRIB.
+ Supports position, area, cube and XY trajectory queries.
+Provides schema support for CoverageJSON, JSON, text, XML (IWXXM), GRIB and netCDF.
 Implementation uses open source software such as Flask, Xarray, Dask, and Zarr to name a few.

 Client description: A series of simple clients demonstrating the feature extraction of a position